-In Colonia, a lot of people use the train to get to work every day though Colonia is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Colonia has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-Colonia is a somewhat ethnically-diverse town.
+Colonia is a very ethnically-diverse town.
 The people who call Colonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonia residents report their race to be White, followed by Asian.
 Colonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.68% of the town’s residents.
-Important ancestries of people in Colonia include Polish, Irish, German, and Portuguese.
+People of Hispanic or Latino origin account for 11.79% of the town’s residents.
+Important ancestries of people in Colonia include Irish, Polish, German, and Portuguese.